 It’s easy to make this leap because we already legitimately possess the soft skills needed.
 Recognize any of these core competencies from your time in healthcare?

 - Time and resource management

 The fact is that any patient-facing professional has had no choice but to develop these soft skills.
-Account management is built into us from our days in the clinic!
+Client success is built into us from our days in the clinic!

 3) There is so much growth opportunity

 Look at customer success manager roles as launching pads.
 You’re basically running to the vault, hitting the springboard, and then going in pretty much any direction you want.
 And you’ll stick the landing every time 🙂 (Pardon the gymnastics reference!)

 Client success managers are all about communication, partnership, forming relationships, and providing guidance, so you’re set up well to move into:

 - Plenty of other roles, including within the client/customer success realm

 More and more, customer/client success is becoming a robust, diverse profession, with its own areas of sub-focus and growth.